-Submission of Coursework
+Submission of Module component work

-The module handbook/guidelines will explicitly detail how coursework should be submitted and these will (using student number, word count, word-processed).
+The module handbook/guidelines will explicitly detail how module component work should be submitted and these will (using student number, word count, word-processed).
 Submission dates will be available in the Module Guides and on the VLE.

-We strongly suggest that you try to submit all coursework by the deadline set as meeting deadlines is expected in employment.
-However, in our regulations, UEL has permitted students to be able to submit their coursework up to 24 hours after the deadline.
+We strongly suggest that you try to submit all module component work by the deadline set as meeting deadlines is expected in employment.
+However, in our regulations, UEL has permitted students to be able to submit their module component work up to 24 hours after the deadline.
 The deadline will be published in your module guide.
-Coursework which is submitted late, but within 24 hours of the deadline, will be assessed but subjected to a fixed penalty of 5% of the total marks available (as opposed to marks obtained).
+Module component work , which is submitted late, but within 24 hours of the deadline, will be assessed but subjected to a fixed penalty of 5% of the total marks available (as opposed to marks obtained).

-Please note that if you submit twice, once before the deadline and once during the 24 hour late period, then the second submission will be marked and 5% deducted.
+Please note that if you submit twice, once before the deadline and once during the 24 hours late period, then the second submission will be marked and 5% deducted.